 Invite agents to take a look at their own past results, their working methods and the way in which they engage with customers.
 Do they feel there are any areas in which they could improve?
 Are there any obstacles they’re struggling to overcome that may be holding them back?

-Listening to previous customer interactions together can be a helpful technique: ask them to make notes on their performance and list ways in which they could be better.
-Self-assessment reduces the amount of time you have to spend on coaching overall, but ensures agents are more accountable for their own performance.
+Listening to previous customer interactions together can be a helpful technique.
+Ask them to make notes on their performance and list ways in which they could be better.
+Self-assessment reduces the amount of time you have to spend on coaching but ensures agents are more accountable for their own performance.

 It cultivates more personal development too, helping them to explore their own potential.

-You can turn role-play into a regular coaching process, reviewing previous performance in your sessions and real customer interactions alike.
-You can identify ways in which the role-play helped and which areas need similar attention.
+You can turn role-playing into a regular coaching process, reviewing previous performance in your sessions and real customer interactions alike.
+You can identify ways in which the role-playing helped and which areas need similar attention.

-Your agents should be given the freedom and flexibility to incorporate their own ideas during role-play, as they may have suggestions to improve the customer experience.
+Your agents should be given the freedom and flexibility to incorporate their own ideas during role-playing, as they may have suggestions to improve the customer experience.